Kong/kong/changelog/README.md

 ```

 If a PR with changelog is merged after the changelog PR is created
 or merged, please repeat this section.
+You might need to delete local
+PR branch first.

 # Verify PRs